Yandex Cloud

 You cannot edit this setting after you create a cluster.

-If using dedicated hosts, the cluster cost is a sum of the charge for computing resources Yandex Compute Cloud and the markup Managed Service for Greenplum®.
+If using dedicated hosts, the cluster cost is a sum of the charge for computing resources Yandex Compute Cloud and the markup Yandex MPP Analytics for PostgreSQL.

 9. Under Network settings, select:

-• Security groups for the cluster network traffic.
+• Security groups for the cluster's network traffic.
 You may need to additionally set up security groups to be able connect to the cluster.

-• Availability zone and subnet for the cluster.
+• Availability zone and subnet to host the cluster.
 To create a new subnet, click Create subnet in the list of subnets.

 Warning